GlykeriaStr/CV/README.md

 - Stage Combat

 #### University of Ioannina, Greece (2007 - 2011)

+A 4-year BA(Hons) degree covering all forms of art and art history

 - BA in Fine Arts
 - Specialised in printmaking